-That’s the goal.
-Each of articles listed are about topics that aim to make the readers lives simpler and more convenient, like, “4 Wardrobe Staples that Will Get You Through the ‘Springtime.”
+Each of the articles listed are about topics that aim to make readers lives simpler and more convenient, like, “4 Wardrobe Staples that Will Get You Through the ‘Springtime.”

 The type of content you include needs to be engaging and allow customers to connect with your brand.
 And don’t be afraid to think outside the box in order to set yourself apart from competitors!
 You want your brand to be memorable for the content you present.